Okpainmo/python_docker_project_command_sheet/python_docker_project_command_sheet.md

 # Python Docker Project Command Sheet.

-This piece, is a simple sheet with commands to streamline the workflow process when working on Python projects - with Docker.
+This piece, is a simple sheet with commands to streamline the workflow process when working on Python projects and Docker.

 ## Python Basics